Published: November 2020; Updated January 2025

 - 5

-"In 2019, global coverage rates for the third dose of the diphtheria, tetanus and pertussis vaccine (DTP3) reached 85 per cent."
-This vaccine is "often used as an indicator of how well countries are providing routine immunization services."
-UNICEF, "Immunization," 2020.
+“In 2023, global coverage of the third dose of diphtheria-tetanus-pertussis (DTP3) vaccine – often used as a marker of how well countries are providing routine immunization services to children – stagnated at 84 per cent.”
+UNICEF, "Immunization," 2024.
 We say “at least” because coverage tends to be lower for other vaccines.
-For global vaccination rates, see Our World in Data, Global vaccination coverage, World, 2019.
+For global vaccination rates, see Our World in Data, Vaccination coverage, World, 2021.

 - 6

-In 2019, 57% of infants in Nigeria received the third dose of the diphtheria, tetanus, and pertussis vaccine.
-Our World in Data, Global vaccination coverage, Nigeria, 2019
+In 2021, 56% of infants in Nigeria received the third dose of the diphtheria, tetanus, and pertussis vaccine.
+Our World in Data, Vaccination coverage, Nigeria, 2021